SteeltoeOSS/Documentation/api/v4/discovery/initialize-discovery-client.md

 ## Add NuGet packages

-To get started with Steeltoe Discovery, add a reference to the package(s) containing the discovery technology you might want to use.
+To get started with Steeltoe Discovery, add a reference to the package(s) containing the discovery technology you want to use.
 Each package also includes all the relevant dependencies.

 | Package | Description |